LandonTrev/VirtualBox-Security-Lab/README.md

 ### Network Segments

 Each network segment is configured as a separate "Internal Network" in VirtualBox and corresponds to a pfSense interface.
 This isolates traffic, which is a key security principle.
+Traffic that is not local from VM's will route requests to pfSense which will display our public WIFI's IP not the private IP's of the VM's/Devices themselves.

-####  LAN Network (`10.0.0.0/24`)
+####  LAN Network (`10.0.0.1/24`)
 This network serves as the primary "attacker/penetration testing" zone

 * **Purpose:** Launching attacks, general network scanning, and hosting initial access points.
 * **VMs on this network:**
     * `10.0.0.2` - **Kali Linux:** The primary offensive security machine.
-    * `10.0.0.13` - **Vulnhub-VM:** A vulnerable machine for practice.
+    * `10.6.6.13` - **Vulnhub-VM:** A vulnerable machine for practice.
+This will be assigned an

 ---